bombasticSlacks/3-skill/Combat.md

 #### Overwhelming Odds
 If the players or the non-players meaningfully outnumber each other one way or another, then the side with the larger numbers can take two actions in a row before the other team gets to respond to represent the swarm of people.

+## Threat
+A measure of how dangerous and threatening a person is.
+Used to weight who unintelligent monsters target at random as well as makes it harder to fight with ranged weapons when [In Melee](Effects#In%20Melee).
+* A character that is unarmed still has a base threat of 1.
+* A character that is unconscious or otherwise detained should have a threat of 0.